How to Check Your Credit Card Statement Online

 Checking your account activity weekly—or even more frequently if you use your card a lot—is a good way to make sure there is no unauthorized activity on your card, whether it be from identity theft or some other form of fraud.

 When to Pay Your Bill

 Waiting for a monthly statement isn't always the best way to pay your bill.
-The percentage of available credit you use is one of the things that impacts your credit score, and your balance typically is calculated by the reporting agencies—Equifax, Experian, and TransUnion—from your monthly statements.
+The percentage of available credit you use is one of the things that impact your credit score, and your balance typically is calculated by the three major credit bureaus—Equifax, Experian, and TransUnion—from your monthly statements.
 Keeping your balance to less than 30 percent of your credit limit is best for your credit score.

 Even if you believe you are doing this by paying your entire balance every month, the credit reporting agencies will see only the snapshot provided by your monthly statement.
 By tracking your account online, you instead can pay enough just before the statement is generated to bring your balance below that 30-percent threshold.